 - Conveniently Timed Attack from Behind: If Rooney reaches the ballroom and is grabbed by Jerome, Monica saves her by clubbing him over the head.

 - Creepy Child: Connie, a little girl dressed in white that shows up in particular moments on the ship.
+She seems to be from Rooney's past, but Monica also sees her as well.

 - Diabolus ex Machina: Certain Dead Ends and bad endings just sort of happen, without an especially clear reason why.
 For example, if Leonard contacts the wrong radio frequency three times, he'll seem to be strangled(?) by some invisible entity or force which doesn't seem to appear at any other point in the game.